emso-c/stream-analyser/README.md

       # Prints the returned highlights on the console.

       analyser.get_highlights(include=["funny", "cute"], exclude=["scary"])
       # Returns highlights that includes "funny" and "cute" contexts and excludes "scary" context.
 Exclude overrides include.
-Context names can be found and modified in `.data/contexts.json` file.
+Context names can be found and modified in `/data/default_contexts.json` file.

       analyser.get_highlights(intensity_filters=["Very high"])
       # Returns highlights that does not have "Very high" intensity.
-Default intenisty names can be found in `chatanalyser.init_intenisty()` function and modified using arguments when initializing the object.
+Default intenisty names can be found in `chatanalyser.init_intenisty()` function and modified with parameters when initializing the object.

       ```